1944 Hamilton, Ontario, municipal election: Ward Three (Durand-Kirkendall-Ainslie Wood)

+Sources: "Aldermen", Hamilton Spectator, Tuesday, December 5, 1944, pg.
+11.

 Ward Four (Westdale-Strathcona)

 Ward Four in the city's north-west, featured a battle between two prominent members of Hamilton's Liberal establishment and three diverse challengers.
 Aldermen Peter McCulloch, who was first elected in 1935, and two-term alderman Thomas Marshall fended off challenges from independent candidate Arthur Vickers and two distinct labour candidates.
 Running as an independent labour candidate, Al Campbell campaigned on a platform of replacing the city's slums with affordable housing.
 The CCF candidate, Frank Malloy, campaigned on his trade union credentials and his past service in World War I. On election night, McCulloch and Marshall won by considerable margins over their challengers.